noahehall/theBookOfNoah/0current/aws/0servers.md

 ### use cases

+- ec2
   - secure; resizable compute capacity in the cloud
+  - virtual machines you run in the cloud
+  - configure cpu, memory, storage & networking capabilities

 ### best practices/gotchas